smart-chain-fr/tezosLink/README.md

 ## Introduction
-TezosLink provides a cutting-edge gateway to access the Tezos Network for DApps and bring the Tezos Link back from its ashes with an upgrade.
-It come along with a new dashboard with the some key metrics to facilitate TezosLink usage and monitoring.
-With a turnkey solution and via Tezos K8s, it allows you to deploy a Tezos Node on a select cloud provider (AWS, GCP, Azure, Scaleway).
+TezosLink provides a cutting-edge gateway to access the Tezos Network for dApps and bring the Tezos Link back from its ashes with an upgrade.
+It come along with a new dashboard with some key metrics to facilitate TezosLink usage and monitoring.
+With a turnkey solution and via [Tezos K8s](https://tezos-k8s.xyz/), thanks to oxheadalpha, it allows you to deploy a Tezos Node on a select cloud provider (AWS, GCP, Azure, Scaleway, etc ...).

 ## Architecture
+(Schéma d'archi à rajouter)

 ## Requirements